artem-korolev/multiuser-linux-configs/README.md

 repo and apply this change on all other machines that I use simply by pulling chages from this repo.

+I use Arch Linux (it can be Debian if you don't like Arch, but nothing else, or you're wasted).
+I use Openbox running directly from .bash_profile.
+No any fancy desktop environments, no fancy login managers.
+Login from console, it starts X session with openbox.
+You can login with multiply user at the same time in first 5 ttys (CTRL+ALT+[1-5])

+93MB in cold start.
+Always hardcore, Linux Forever!

 # Usage

 ```bash